richardslouis/Mozilla-extensions/README.md

 I wanted to share all my works for more than six years of Studio startup & personal project for public usage.
 I am the founder of Richiesoft Studio where I build enormous app covering consumer, media & ad verticals.
 This project is one of the repo I had personally stored.

-This bunch contains my skeleton App structures for Ubuntu.
+This bunch contains my skeleton App structures for Firefox.

 # Features